drewschaub/protein-design-tools/README.md

 ```

 ## Usage

+This package provides tools for protein design projects, including handling and manipulating metadata associated with
+those types of projects.

-Provide some examples of how to use your package.
+Some examples of how to use this package.
 For example:

 ### Examples